stevecrozz/lithostech.com/_posts/2008-10-20-do-it-yourself-pest-control.markdown

 - home
 comments: []
 ---
+{% responsive_image path: static/img/full/2008/black-widow.jpg alt:
-{% picture thumbnail-left 2008/black-widow.jpg alt="Black widow spider close-up" %}

-My roommate has been noting the increased number of large and scary black widows that have been hanging around my house lately.
+"Black widow spider close-up" class: "img-float-left" %} My roommate has been noting the increased number of large and scary black widows that have been hanging around my house lately.
 There was a noticeable spider problem when I moved in, but I never really cared too much.
 I've just been wiping the cobwebs down every few weeks.
 Maybe they're enjoying the cooler weather as much as I am.
 For whatever reason, they're out in force and once or twice have cause me to actually feel a little fear.
 That's not something I need to stand for in my own house, so I decided I'm going to fight back.

 One thing is for sure, this wasn't going to be a job for some half-assed can of raid, or whatever puny aresol can I could get at the grocery